synergy2411/citius-jan22/users-app/js-training.md

 - RouterModule : Supply the Routes for App
 - RouterOutlet : provides the space to load the component template
 - RouterLink : prevent the page reload, bind dynamically
-- Router Class : programmatically naviagte the user
+- Router Class : programmatically navigate the user
 - ActivatedRoute : access the activated URL/Route
+- CanActivate : allow / does not allow to enter the route
+- CanDeactivate : allow / does not allow to leave the route
+- Resolve : pre-populate the data into component